paudelsamir/365DaysOfData/README.md

 # Day 12: Linear Regression using Scikit Learn
 Had a productive session with linear regression in scikit learn.
 The lab helped me get a better grasp of the process, though I need more practice with tuning models.
 Also revisited the Scikit-Learn models ,more comfortable with them now

+- Scikit-learn is an open-source Python library used for machine learning that provides simple and efficient tools for data analysis, including algorithms for classification, regression, clustering, and dimensionality reduction.

 ![](https://github.com/paudelsamir/365DaysOfData/blob/main/01-Supervised-Learning/images/LRusingscikitlearn.png)
 ![alt text](01-Supervised-Learning/images/LRusingscikitlearn.png)
 ![alt text](01-Supervised-Learning/images/scikitlearn_cleansheet1.png)